RichardLitt/birdinginvermont.com/src/subspecies/pisi.md

 **Salient identification points:**
 - Non-diffuse ventral streaks
 - Lacking a gray supercilium
-- Wide secondary bar
 - Warm or brownish and not grey coloration overall
-- White undertail coverts (not brown, as in streaked Chiapan birds, or yellow, as in green morphs)
+- White undertail coverts (not brown, as in streaked Chiapan birds, or yellow, as usually in green morphs)

 **Example Records:**
 - https://ebird.org/checklist/S74931206